For immediate release: July 29, 2019

 In 2017, the Saskatchewan NDP tabled legislation to ban all corporate and union donations in order to hand power back to the people of our province, but the Sask Party government’s MLAs unanimously voted against the measure.

-Alberta, Manitoba, Quebec, Nova Scotia, and British Columbia have moved to limit influence on their politics, but Scott Moe’s Sask.
+Alberta, Manitoba, Quebec, Nova Scotia, and British Columbia have moved to limit the influence on their politics, but Scott Moe’s Sask.
 Party seems just fine with the status quo.

 Doug Ford only wishes he had it so good.